 The name Sound Effects Of Death And Horror comes from the BBC soundtrack album of the same name released in 1977.
 It’s a one-person project by John.
 He doesn’t share his full name as the music should be the focus, not the individual.

-I grew up in England in the 70s and 80s, experiencing at first hand the joys of the Cold War and Thatcherism.
-My early memories are full of civil defence, nuclear siren tests, public information films, Quatermass and Doctor Who.
+He grew up in England in the 70s and 80s, experiencing at first hand the joys of the Cold War and Thatcherism.
+His early memories are full of civil defence, nuclear siren tests, public information films, Quatermass and Doctor Who.

 Film has also been a lifelong fascination – not just visuals but the soundtracks too.
-John Carpenter and Goblin fuelled a lot of late nights in my teens.
-I enjoy reading too.
-I quickly graduated from Tolkien to King, Herbert and Barker and then onto Ballard, Vonnegut and beyond.
+John Carpenter and Goblin fuel a lot of late nights.
+Reading is another inspiration.
+He quickly graduated from Tolkien to King, Herbert and Barker and then onto Ballard, Vonnegut and beyond.

-SEODAH is the culmination of all this – historically I’ve always split my time between bands and solo projects.
-I see it as a series of projects and concepts that interest me – hopefully you’ll like them too.
+SEODAH is the culmination of all this.
+John sees it as a series of projects and concepts that interest him – hopefully you’ll like them too.
 Whether you class it as prog, ambient, electronic, or experimental music is up to the listener.